Jaret Reddick

-Jaret Ray Reddick (born March 6, 1972) is an American musician.
+Jaret Ray Reddick (born March 6, 1972) is an American musician and voice actor.
 He is the lead vocalist, guitarist, and primary songwriter of the pop-punk band Bowling for Soup.
-He also voices Danny on Phineas and Ferb and has voiced Chuck E. Cheese since 2012.
-Following Chris Burney's retirement from performing in 2025, Reddick is now the only remaining original member of Bowling for Soup.
+He also voices Danny from Phineas and Ferb and has voiced Chuck E. Cheese since 2012.

 Early and personal life

 Jaret Ray Reddick is the youngest of six children, with four sisters and a brother.
 He went to Cunningham Elementary School, Wichita Falls, Texas.
 He graduated from S. H. Rider High School in Wichita Falls.
 In high school, he played snare drum in the marching band, until age seventeen when he started playing guitar.

 Reddick was diagnosed with ulcerative colitis when he was 19.